jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 | setitimer | CreateWaitableTimer |

 #### fork()
-There is no easy fork() equivalent in Windows. fork() is used in OpenSSH in multiple places, of those - 3 are worth mentioning
+There is no easy fork() equivalent in Windows.
+Instead posix_spawn is implemented and used instead.
+This will result in additional code to accommodate the underlying differences between two calls.
+More details around the following logic below will be added soon.
-+ Session isolation: Each accepted connection in sshd is handed off and processed in a forked child.
-This will be implemented in Windows using CreateProcess based custom logic - will need #def differentiated code between Unix and Windows
-+ Privilege separation: Implemented in OpenSSH by processing and parsing network data in forked and underprivileged child processes that communicate to privileged Monitor process through IPC.
-Monitor does the core crypto validation and authentication.
-Privilege downgrading is done by setuid(restricted_user).
-While privilege separation is ideal, it requires adding in complexity and refactoring to accommodate a Windows specific solution along with a Unix based one in a common architecture.
-The plan is to have a initial Windows version with no privilege separation.
-In Windows, ssh daemon will run under the context of its service account - NT Service\SSHD.
-+ sftp and scp: sftp and scp client side utilities invoke ssh using fork() and exec().
-This logic will be substituted with CreateProcess based one.
++ Session isolation:
++ Privilege separation:
++ sftp and scp:

 #### AF_UNIX domain sockets
 Unix domain sockets are used for IPC communication between processes on the same host.
 Apart from providing stream/datagram modes, they also support a secure way to transmit ancillary data (like file descriptors).
 The only place ancillary data is used in OpenSSH is in "ProxyUseFDPass" feature where a proxy command is issued by ssh client to create a connected socket, and its FD is transmitted back over IPC.
 This feature will be disabled on Windows.
 The rest of the places AF_UNIX sockets are used: